valproic acid

 Valproic acid may also be used for purposes not listed in this medication guide.

-If you take valproic acid for seizures or manic episodes: Do not start or stop taking the medicine during pregnancy without your doctor's advice.
-Valproic acid may cause harm to an unborn baby, but having a seizure during pregnancy could harm both the mother and the baby.
+Do not start or stop taking this medicine during pregnancy without your doctor's advice.
+This medicine may harm an unborn baby or cause birth defects, but having a seizure during pregnancy could harm both mother and baby.

 Do not use valproic acid to prevent migraine headaches if you are pregnant.

-Call your doctor at once if the person taking this medicine has early signs of liver damage, such as: a general ill feeling, weakness, lack of energy, swelling in the face, loss of appetite, and vomiting.
+Call your doctor at once if the person taking this medicine has signs of liver or pancreas problems, such as: loss of appetite, upper stomach pain (that may spread to your back), ongoing nausea or vomiting, dark urine, swelling in the face, or jaundice (yellowing of the skin or eyes).

 You should not use valproic acid if you are allergic to it, or if you have: